 At MDU Resources' construction operations, subcontractors are requested annually to provide information about their safety programs and recordable and lost-time incidence rates.
 If our companies deem a subcontractor's programs to be inadequate, the subcontractor is provided with our company safety policies and training for their personnel.
-Our goal is to ensure safe operations by our subcontractors for the protection of employees and the public.
+Our goal is to ensure safe operations and Occupational Health and Safety Administration standards by our subcontractors for the protection of employees and the public.